Rakshak81/MakersBNB/README.md

 As a host_user
 To be able to let out my space
-I would like to set a price per night on each space
+I would like to set a price per space

 As a host_user
 To be able to let out my space